 - Research has shown that people with parents or siblings who have depression are up to three times more likely to have the condition.
 This can be due to heredity or environmental factors that have a strong influence.

 - A family history of depression may increase the risk.
 It’s thought that depression is a complex trait, meaning that there are probably many different genes that each exert small effects, rather than a single gene that contributes to disease risk.
-The genetics of depression, like most psychiatric disorders, are not as simple or straightforward as in purely genetic diseases such as sickle cells or cystic fibrosis.
+The genetics of depression, like most psychiatric disorders, are not as simple or straightforward as in purely genetic diseases such as sickle cell or cystic fibrosis.

 - Studies of families with depression have indicated that the disorder has a genetic link and scientists think around 40 percent of the risk of developing it is contributed by genes, with the rest down to environmental and other external factors.